-Final inspection reports (in electronic format) are due to the DOT&PF Project Manager no later than November 15, of each year.
+Final inspection reports (in electronic format) are due to the DOT&PF Project Manager no later than December 15, of each year.

-TASK 2 PHOTOS AND GPS LOCATIONS OF AIRPORT FEATURES
+TASK 2 PHOTOGRAPHS AND GPS LOCATIONS OF AIRPORT FEATURES.

-The Contractor shall acquire photographs and GPS derived Latitude and Longitude coordinates of critical airfield features.
-The Contractor shall acquire a, high resolution when possible, oblique photo of the airport.
+The Contractor shall submit photographs and GPS derived Latitude and Longitude coordinates of critical airfield features.
+The Contractor shall collect high resolution photographs, when possible.
+The contractor must collect an oblique photograph of the airport.

-The Contractor shall acquire a GPS derived Latitude and Longitude (using the horizontal control datum NAD 83) at each runway threshold at the centerline of the runway; these coordinates shall be obtained through use of a handheld GPS unit with a Wide-Area Augmentation System (WAAS)-enabled receiver allowed to position average over a period of between three and five minutes (or through a method that achieves the same or greater level of accuracy).
+The Contractor shall collect the GPS derived Latitude and Longitude (using the horizontal control datum NAD 83) at each runway threshold at the centerline of the runway; these coordinates shall be obtained through use of a handheld GPS unit with a Wide-Area Augmentation System (WAAS)-enabled receiver allowed to position average over a period of between three and five minutes (or through a method that achieves the same or greater level of accuracy).

-The Contractor shall also take a digital photo from each threshold looking away from the runway at the approach as an aide in identifying controlling obstructions in the approach, with the coordinate imprinted on each photograph.
-Seaplane Bases (SPB) do not require a GPS threshold reading or photo; however, a photo and GPS reading on the main seaplane dock or beaching area shall be required.
-These photos are to be included in the inspection report as well as submitted monthly to the DOT&PF Project Manager.
+The Contractor shall also provide a digital photograph from each threshold looking away from the runway at the approach as an aide in identifying controlling obstructions in the approach, with the coordinate imprinted on each photograph.
+Seaplane Bases (SPB) do not require a GPS threshold reading or photograph; however, a photograph and GPS reading on the main seaplane dock or beaching area is required.
+These photographs are to be included in the inspection report as well as submitted monthly to the DOT&PF Project Manager.

-The Contractor shall take photos with GPS enabled cameras and record GPS readings (latitude and longitude) of all navigational and visual aids at each airport inspected and provide pictures of each navigational or visual aid with this recorded data imprinted on each picture, as part of the inspection report.
+The Contractor shall take photographs with GPS enabled cameras and record GPS readings (latitude and longitude) of all navigational and visual aids at each airport inspected and provide pictures of each navigational or visual aid with this recorded data imprinted on each picture, as part of the inspection report.

-Including the photographs detailed above, the Contractor shall take, at a minimum, photographs of the following airport features, where applicable:
+In addition to the photographs detailed above, the Contractor shall take, at a minimum, photographs of the following airport features, where applicable:

-- 1. Oblique photo of entire airport - 2.
-From each threshold, view to the approach - 3.
-From each threshold, view to the opposite runway end - 4.
-From each threshold perpendicular, view of approach edges - 5.
-Main seaplane dock or landing area (SPBs only) - 6.
-Navigational and visual aids (including, but not limited to, VOR, ILS Localizer, wind cone, segmented circle, threshold lights, beacon, VASI, REIL, AWOS, etc. - 7.
-Apron view from taxiway; view from access road; tie down areas, signs, buildings, fuel facilities/tanks - 8.
-Each end of the runway, from taxiway - 9.
-From midpoint of runway to each runway end - 10.
-Any unsafe conditions or specific deficiencies included in the inspection report - 11.
-Any visible wildlife on the airport (ex. bears, moose, musk ox)
+- 1. Oblique photograph of entire airport; - 2.
+View to the approach from each threshold; - 3.
+View to the opposite runway end from each threshold; - 4.
+View of approach edges from each threshold perpendicular; - 5.
+Main seaplane dock or landing area (SPBs only); - 6.
+Navigational and visual aids including, but not limited to, VOR, ILS Localizer, wind cone, segmented circle, threshold lights, beacon, VASI, REIL, AWOS, etc.; - 7.
+Apron view from taxiway; view from access road; tie down areas, signs, buildings, fuel facilities/tanks; - 8.
+Each end of the runway from taxiway; - 9.
+From midpoint of runway to each runway end; - 10.
+Any unsafe conditions or specific deficiencies included in the inspection report; and, - 11.
+Any visible wildlife on the airport (ex. bears, moose, musk ox).

 The Contractor is encouraged to take more photographs than those listed if additional photographs serve to support inspection data and remarks.
 The State does not require a photograph of each individual runway and taxiway light at the airports.
-Photos of the threshold lights are required, regardless of condition.
-Photos of broken lights and lights with any recognizable problem are required.
+Photographs of the threshold lights are required, regardless of condition.
+Photographs of broken lights and lights with any recognizable problem are required.
 Only the threshold and seaplane dock coordinates are required to be obtained by handheld GPS as described previously; all other coordinates may be obtained by the GPS digital camera.

 The digital photographs and GPS coordinates detailed above are to be included with the inspection reports.
 The Contractor shall also provide all digital photograph files to the DOT&PF Project Manager, separately from the inspection reports, within a month of each initial inspection.
 The naming convention of digital photograph submissions should correspond with location name, in the following format: Airport Name, Location ID, and Year.
-For example, "Akiachak Z13 2017 (1)."
+For example, "Akiachak Z13 2023 (1)."